usaid-cs/yesterday-i-learned/useless-trivia.md

+- Bear Grylls is a Londoner, not Australian?
 - [Ken Watanabe](https://en.wikipedia.org/wiki/Ken_Watanabe) didn't need anyone to dub for him in Detective Pikachu.
 - [Chuck Norris](https://en.wikipedia.org/wiki/Chuck_Norris) is (currently) 79, and, at 2015, still had a lot of hair.
 - Guido van Rossum has a brother, Just van Rossum.
 (His first name is just Just.)